AEM and the Digital Shift

 Federal law governing rights of children with disabilities to receive free and appropriate public education in least restrictive environment.View in glossary

 In addition to print-based textbooks and other related printed core materials, educators and instructors can now use websites, ebooks, podcasts, and videos as tech-based resources to support learning.
 These are all media-rich digital sources of content that can incorporate not just text, but graphics, audio and video.
 With a rich palette to choose from, educators and instructors can not only present information in a visually appealing and engaging way, they can also provide the options diverse learners need to process information in the way that works best for each of them.
 The following resources will guide you through the procurement and use of high quality digital accessible educational materials:

 - Acquisition of AEM: learn about best practices for buying accessible, and the top questions to ask publishers when considering accessibility for procurement.
-This section also includes the PALM Initiative, a market-based effort to increase the availability of digital accessible educational materials.

 - Use of AEM: information about the reading tools and strategies (such as audio-supported reading) that can help learners get the most benefit from high quality digital accessible educational materials.

 Electronic version of a book.View in glossary